hands-of-man-user-using-computer-notebook-laptop-typing-on-keyboard-picture-id1154020340-min

 Short for International Council of E-Commerce Consultants, EC-Council offers several cybersecurity certifications, including the Certified Penetration Testing Professional (CPENT) credential.
 The training consists of 14 modules focused on penetration scoping and engagement, and wireless penetration testing.
 Optional self-study modules are available in PowerShell scripting, Python environment and scripting, and mobile device penetration testing.

 Those who score 70 percent or higher earn the CPENT certification, and those who score above 90 percent earn the LPT (Master) credential.
-The cost for this training program starts at $2,199.
 EC-Council also offers a Certified Ethical Hacker (CEH) credential.

 GIAC